lxgreen/yay/README.md

 ## How it works

 ### Monorepo Management
-Yay operates within `yarn`-based monorepos, utilizing the `yarn workspaces` command to construct the dependency graph.
+`yay` operates within `yarn`-based monorepos, utilizing the `yarn workspaces` command to construct the dependency graph.
 It assumes each package offers a `start` script for local development (here, a "`yarn` process" denotes the `yarn start` task).

 ### Dependency Graph